BEAST-Fitting/beast/docs/new_user_interface.rst

 New User Interface
 ##################

-The new user interface allows you to use the BEAST from any command line prompt.
-After install the BEAST with pip:
+The new user interface allows you to use the BEAST from any command-line prompt.
+After installing the BEAST with pip:

 .. code-block:: console

     $ pip install beast

-Use the beast, the function you would like to use, and the arguments for that function.
+Use the following command with the function you would like to use, and the arguments for that function.

 .. code-block:: console